vibhatha/nexoan/docs/architecture/index.md

 - Use temporal queries to reduce data transfer

 ### Core Layer
-- Connection pooling for all databases
+- Connection pooling for all databases (yet to be supported at scale)
-- Parallel operations where possible
+- Parallel operations where possible (yet to be supported)
 - Efficient Protobuf serialization

 ### Database Layer
-- Proper indexing on all tables/collections
+- Proper indexing on all tables/collections (yet to be supported at scale)
-- Cypher query optimization
+- Cypher query optimization (iterative support based on demands in applications)
-- PostgreSQL query planning

 See individual docs for detailed optimization strategies.

----

-## Security Considerations

-### Current State
-- Development mode: No authentication
-- All endpoints publicly accessible
-- No encryption in transit (within Docker network)

-### Planned Enhancements
-- JWT authentication
-- Role-based access control (RBAC)
-- TLS/SSL for external communication
-- API rate limiting
-- Field-level access control

 ---